-- 7.9 Where the subject person or the complainant fails to make a written submission in relation to the matter within the period specified by the investigator in their notice of investigation or amended notice of investigation, the investigator may proceed to prepare their draft report without receiving such submissions. - 7.10 The investigator may accept written submissions received outside the period specified in the notice of investigation or amended notice of investigation. - 7.11 Prior to preparing a draft report, the investigator must give the subject person an opportunity to address the investigator on the matter being investigated.
-The subject person may do so in person or by telephone or other electronic means. - 7.12 Where the subject person fails to accept the opportunity to address the investigator within the period specified by the investigator in the notice of investigation, the investigator may proceed to prepare a draft report without hearing from the subject person. - 7.13 Where the subject person accepts the opportunity to address the investigator in person, they may have a support person or legal adviser in attendance.
-The support person or legal adviser will act in an advisory or support role to the subject person only.
-They must not speak on behalf of the subject person or otherwise interfere with or disrupt proceedings.
+- 7.9 Where the respondent or the complainant fails to make a written submission in relation to the matter within the period specified by the investigator in their notice of investigation or amended notice of investigation, the investigator may proceed to prepare their draft report without receiving such submissions. - 7.10 The investigator may accept written submissions received outside the period specified in the notice of investigation or amended notice of investigation. - 7.11 Prior to preparing a draft report, the investigator must give the respondent an opportunity to address the investigator on the matter being investigated.
+The respondent may do so in person or by telephone or other electronic means. - 7.12 Where the respondent fails to accept the opportunity to address the investigator within the period specified by the investigator in the notice of investigation, the investigator may proceed to prepare a draft report without hearing from the respondent.